 It does not matter if you have a 3.9, Clarence Thomas is your grandfather, and you got a bronze medal in the steeplechase in the olympics.
 A job offer through OCI is not a guarantee.

-You have a job offer when you have an job offer and not a moment before.
+You have a job offer when you have a job offer and not a moment before.
 Until it is signed, sealed, and delivered, it is not yours.
 Students with 3.9s can go through OCI without a single offer and students with 3.1s can get multiple offers.
-Even if you have 9 callbacks, you still do not have a job offer and should proceed accordingly.
+Even if you have 30 OCI interviews scheduled and 9 callbacks, you still do not have a job offer and should proceed accordingly.
 An alumnus recently told me they went 0 for 11 in callbacks.
-I personally went for 1 for 9.
+I personally went 1 for 9.
 A callback is NOT an offer.

 Keep applying to jobs until the moment you get an offer.
-DOJ SLIP applications are due on September 6.
+DOJ SLIP applications are due on September 8.
 The CTA reviews applications as they come in and the program gets more and more competitive as it gets further in the year.
-Read Ali’s recruiting updates.
-Great employers are coming on campus all of the time and if you do not read her emails, you will miss them.
+Read your weekly Career Connect.
+Great employers are coming on campus all of the time and if you do not read Career Connect, you will miss them.

 So many applications are due in that time period where you might have a lot of callbacks but no offers yet.
 In that time period, you will feel confident about your chances.
 Do not let that confidence become inaction.